 Coming Soon: Rural Energy Academy

 NACo’s Rural Energy Academy is a unique opportunity for rural county leaders to engage with subject matter experts and peers exploring their energy production potential.
-This initiative follows the work of NACo’s Building Resilient Counties in Coal Communities (BRECC), which focused on supporting coal community leaders as they diversify local economies and plan for a more resilient future for their residents and workers.
+This initiative follows the work of NACo’s Building Resilient Economies in Coal Communities (BRECC), which focused on supporting coal community leaders as they diversify local economies and plan for a more resilient future for their residents and workers.
 One key finding of the BRECC network was that their grid-connected infrastructure and geographies can often make exploring new energy technologies a viable economic development strategy.

 Energy Counties Exchange